Britannicus: Death of Claudius

-On 13 October 54, Claudius died, either by natural causes or poison.
+On 13 October 54, Claudius died by natural causes or poison.
 In the accounts of his death by poison, Agrippina, aware of Claudius' intentions of placing Britannicus on the throne, had a well-known poisoner, Locusta, infuse mushrooms with poison that were fed to the emperor.

 There were those who preferred Britannicus over Nero, such as Claudius' freedman Narcissus.
-Unfortunately for his cause, Narcissus was away in Campania when the emperor was poisoned, while Britannicus and his sisters, Octavia and Antonia, were kept out of sight in their rooms by Agrippina.
+Unfortunately for his cause, Narcissus was away in Campania when the emperor was poisoned, and Britannicus and his sisters, Octavia and Antonia, were kept out of sight in their rooms by Agrippina.
 Consequently, none could challenge Nero's succession.
 If one thought that Britannicus' claim should take precedence, the response was that Nero too was the son of Claudius, with Agrippina linking him back to Augustus.
-It didn't help that many were convinced that Britannicus was no longer in the line of succession, a direct effect of the propaganda against him by Agrippina.
+It did not help that many were convinced that Britannicus was no longer in the line of succession, a direct effect of the propaganda against him by Agrippina.
 Nero spoke the eulogy at the emperor's funeral and took sole power.
-Claudius' new will, which either granted joint-rule to Britannicus and Nero or just Britannicus, was suppressed by the new emperor's men in the senate.
+Claudius' new will, which either granted joint rule to Britannicus and Nero or sole rule Britannicus, was suppressed by the new emperor's men in the Senate.

-Downfall
+Downfall and death

-Immediately following the death of Claudius, Agrippina set upon removing those she had seen as a threat.
+Immediately after the death of Claudius, Agrippina set upon removing those she had seen as a threat.
 Marcus Junius Silanus, proconsul of Asia whose brother Lucius had been eliminated by her as well, was poisoned for no other reason than that he had been the great-great-grandson of Augustus.
 Claudius' freedman Narcissus, Britannicus' champion according to Tacitus, had been driven to suicide after a harsh imprisonment.
-In Tacitus XIII, this was carried out by Agrippina against the wishes of Nero.
+In Tacitus XIII, that was carried out by Agrippina against the wishes of Nero.

-Before Nero's consulship in 55, Nero forbade the persecution of a Julius Densus, an equestrian whose partiality for Britannicus had been construed as a crime.
+Before Nero's consulship in 55, he had forbidden the persecution of a Julius Densus, an equestrian whose partiality for Britannicus had been construed as a crime.

 During his consulship, Nero had become more independent from his mother's influence.
-He began a relationship with a slave girl, and removed Pallas, a favorite of Agrippina, from his post as secretary of the treasury.
+He began a relationship with a slave girl, and removed Pallas, a favourite of Agrippina, from his post as secretary of the treasury.
 In response, Agrippina threatened to champion the cause of Britannicus to keep her son in line.
 In the account of Tacitus, Agrippina says to Nero:

-Tacitus recounts Nero's numerous attempts to publicly undermine Britannicus' image.
+Tacitus recounts Nero's numerous attempts to undermine Britannicus' image publicly.
 In one such attempt, during the feast of Saturn (the Saturnalia), he and Nero were playing a game among a group of their friends, and Nero chose Britannicus to sing a song with the expectation that Britannicus would embarrass himself.
-Britannicus however, not only avoided humiliation, but also generated sympathy amongst the guests, after singing a poem telling the tale of how he had been cast aside in favour of Nero.
-The young emperor immediately began plotting his step-brother's assassination.
+Britannicus, however, not only avoided humiliation but also generated sympathy amongst the guests by singing a poem telling the tale of how he had been cast aside in favour of Nero.
+The young emperor immediately began plotting his stepbrother's assassination.